 • Bathrooms: There are ample restrooms with accessible stalls located in the plaza area.

 Wolf Trap’s website has extensive information on accessibility for all its venues, including the Filene Center, The Barns at Wolf Trap, and Children’s Theatre In-The-Woods.
-Wolf Trap is a unique experience only found in Fairfax County, and we’re always checking the calendar of events to see when we might visit again!
+Wolf Trap is a unique experience only found in Fairfax County.
+If you love performing arts and live shows, make sure to check Wolf Trap out on your next outdoor gateway or staycation to Fairfax County.
 For more on accessibility resources in Fairfax County, click here.

 *This guest blog is the result of a collaboration with www.photoswithaspin.com.
 Check out Abe & Maggie's suggestion for an accessible weekend getaway in Fairfax County.
 This includes The Winery at Bull Run, Meadowlark Botanical Gardens, Great Falls Park, George Washington's Mount Vernon, Smithsonian's National Air and Space Museum Steven F. Udvar-Hazy Center, and the National Museum of the United States Army.*